Mattbusel/Mattbusel/README.md

-# Matthew Charles Vladislav Busel
+# Matthew Charles Vladislav Busel Author of Project Event Horizon

 Building the primitive layer for production AI systems, and the engine that renders mathematics.